Juniper/contrail-specs/bgp_mvpn.md

 assumption shall be made in the order of processing of this configuration processing.
 Instead, MvpnManager module shall handle the scenario in which
 <project>.mvpn.0 may not be present at certain time and may come in later.

+## 4.15 Agent Implementation

+Agent implements the IGMP router functionality.
+Even though IGMP implementation in 'services/grpmgmt' handles IGMPv1, v2, and v3, only IGMPv3 is of interest in contrail.
+More specifically, IGMPv3 which can derive <S,G> in include mode is handled. <*,G> is not supported in this phase.

+IGMP packets and <S,G> notification from IGMP router implementation is handled in the same task and instance context.
+Reports are also sent in the same task and instance context.

+Every IPAM per VN is registered with the IGMP module using the gateway or the dns server address for handling of IGMP packets on the compute.
+IGMP packets from Agent do not get sent out of the compute/vrouter when IGMP is enabled on the VMI.

+The Agent expects IGMP packets from the local VMIs only and such IGMP packets should be sourced from valid IP address belonging to an active VN-IPAM.

+The <S,G> join and leaves per VMI basis is tracked.
+First <S,G> join by any VMI on compute will result in a multicast route addition in VMIs vrf.
+The route is also added to the ip-fabric vrf IPv4 multicast table if it does not already exist.
+A Mvpn subscription notification is sent to the contrail-control for participation of compute in Mvpn for the <S,G>.
+Also, notification to contrail-control is sent when route is added to the ip-fabric vrf for pariticipation in the ermvpn tree.

+Last <S,G> leave from any VMI will result in delete of route from both VMIs vrf.
+It may also result in delete of <S,G> route from the ip-fabric vrf IPv4 multicast table if no other VNs are interested in the <S,G>.
+Unsubscribe notifications to contrail-control is sent for both Mvpn and ermvpn as needed.

+Even though, route is created in the Agent for the <S,G> they are not downloaded to the vrouter, since the source is not expected to be in the contrail in this phase.
+Only a composite nexthop entry is updated in the vrouter.
+The nexthop in the ip-fabric per <S,G> contains list of local VMs which had shown interest via IGMP and also list of tunnel nexthops dervied using ermvpn on the contrail control.

 # 5. Performance and scaling impact